nekitdev/gd.py/docs/game_api.rst

 .. warning::

-    As Geometry Dash has unreliable compressing of levels, some of them may be corrupted.
-    Please note that not all of them can be decoded.
     **It is recommended to do a backup before working with saves.**

 Main save/load functionality is contained in :class:`.SaveUtil`,